OpenCDSS/cdss-app-statecu-fortran/README.md

 ## Contact ##

-The lead developers/maintainers for StateCU that actively monitor repository issues are listed below.
+The developers/maintainers for StateCU that actively monitor repository issues are listed below.
-Questions can be posed using the GitHub issues feature.
+Questions can be posted using the GitHub issues feature.

 * @kelleythompson, Kelley Thompson, Colorado Division of Water Resources
 * @macphersonbr, Brian Macpherson, Colorado Water Conservation Board